Gamefist/Skuddbot-v2-wiki/Features/user-settings.md

 When this setting is set to `true`, the ranks jack, queen and king, are replaced by bronze, silver and gold in minigames that use playing cards.
 This setting currently applies to the following minigames:
 * [Blackjack](/Minigames/blackjack.md)

+### Appear anonymous in Game Logs
+When a user does not want to appear with their name in the Game Logs, they can set this setting to `true`.
+This will make their name(s) appear anonymized in the Game Logs.
+{% hint style="info" %}
+For more information about [anonymized usernames in Game Logs](/Minigames/game-logs.md#anonymized-usernames), view the [Game Logs](/Minigames/game-logs.md) article.
+{% endhint %}

 ## Command
 The command for viewing and editing user settings is: `!usersettings`.